BradleyCodeU/bradleycodeu.github.io/_gdad/swift/flashlightApp.md

 #### Create a buttonPressed action

-While holding the Control button, drag from the button on your canvas to the code display in the editor, stopping the drag at the line below the class definition (```class ViewController: UIViewController```).
+While holding the Control key, drag from the button on your canvas to the code display in the editor, stopping the drag at the line below the class definition (```class ViewController: UIViewController```).

 Change the connection from Outlet to Action.
 Name it buttonPressed.
 Click Connect.